simonmichael/hledger/doc/FILES.md

   are the user manuals, which get rendered as html, info, man and plain text.
   They are processed first with m4 for extra flexibility.

-- The hledger manual imports subcommand docs from hledger/Hledger/Cli/Commands/*.md.
+- The hledger manual imports the subcommand docs from hledger/Hledger/Cli/Commands/*.md.

 - doc/ contains other developer docs.